 \section{Discussion \& Limitations}

 While we ran more than 35,000 experiments, a main limitation is that we did not consider certain classes of quantization methods.
-For example, there are quantization methods where a data type is optimized either through additional input data passed through the model \citep{Rastegari2016xnor} or from the weights of the model alone \citep{gong2014compressing}.
+For example, there are quantization methods where a data type is optimized with additional input data \citep{Rastegari2016xnor,frantar2022gptq} or from the weights of the model alone \citep{gong2014compressing}.
 Optimization from the weights alone is similar to quantile quantization which was the most effective data type in our study.
 As such, this hints that such quantization methods could improve scaling for inference and present a missed opportunity to be included in our study.
 However, our study is an essential step towards recognizing the importance of these methods for optimizing the model-bits-accuracy trade-off -- a perspective that did not exist before.

 Another limitation is the lack of optimized GPU implementations.
-While our quantization methods could be efficiently implemented on any GPU that has Tensor Cores, and while it has been demonstrated before that optimized code for Int3/Int8 matrix multiplication can yield a speedup of 4.46x/5.2x \citep{frantar2022gptq,yao2022zeroquant}, it is unclear if other data types that rely on lookup tables can achieve significant speedups or if non-Tensor-Core GPUs would be effective.
-While a 4-bit data types are small enough to be stored in fast registers, it is unclear if some of the data types that we studied, such as quantile and dynamic exponent quantization, are only memory-efficient or also latency efficient.
-However, we also show that the float data type is effective and does not require a lookup table or additional registers for the data type.
+It is unclear if other data types that rely on lookup tables can achieve significant speedups.
+However, efficient implementations for our Int/Float data types would be possible, and our results for other data types are still useful for the development of future data types, which yield strong scaling and efficient implementations.